 Working together to achieve positive outcomes

-Outcomes of managing and releasing water for the environment
+Outcomes from managing and releasing water for the environment

-We work with our NSW and Commonwealth partner agencies to deliver water for the environment when and where it’s required to achieve the best possible outcomes.
+NSW and Commonwealth partner agencies are working together to deliver water for the environment when and where it’s required to achieve the best possible outcomes.

 We have been able to achieve many positive ecological outcomes for our rivers, floodplains, plants and animals even during drought.
 This includes maintaining drought refuges to avoid loss of vital populations of native plants and animals.

-In the Murray-Darling Basin (MDB) a marked improvement in the overall health of the Basin has occurred since the implementation of the Murray-Darling Basin Plan in 2012.
-The Murray-Darling Basin Authority’s website provides information on how releases of water for the environment have combined with variable natural rainfall and river flows to change the health of the Basin waterways over time.
+The Murray-Darling Basin (MDB) has seen a marked improvement in overall environmental health since the implementation of the Murray-Darling Basin Plan in 2012.
+The Murray-Darling Basin Authority’s website provides information on how releases of water for the environment have combined with variable natural rainfall and river flows to improve the health of the Basin waterways over the last decade.

-The Commonwealth Environmental Water Office celebrated 10 years of delivering water for the environment in the Murray-Darling Basin in 2018.
-Download a flyer which showcases some of these achievements and view how CEWO has used their water in each catchment and what that water for the environment has achieved.
+The Commonwealth Environmental Water Office (CEWO) celebrated 10 years of delivering water for the environment in the MDB in 2018.
+Download a flyer which showcases some of these achievements and view how the CEWO has used their water in each catchment and what that water for the environment has achieved.

-In the southern Murray-Darling Basin planning and collaboration across State and Commonwealth agencies has made the 2019 Southern Spring Flow possible.
-CEWO will publish regular updates of the Southern Spring Flow 2019.
+In the southern Murray-Darling Basin planning and collaboration across State and Commonwealth agencies made a 2019 Southern Spring Flow possible.
+CEWO published regular updates of the Southern Spring Flow 2019.

 The Natural Resources Access Regulator (NRAR) plays a key role in the success of these environmental watering events.
-NRAR officers monitored compliance with any pumping restrictions during the events, ensuring that water for the environment is protected.
+In NSW NRAR officers monitor compliance with any pumping restrictions in place during an event, ensuring that water for the environment is protected.